 15. Wide-range of career opportunities to choose from.
 Nursing is not limited to hospitals alone.
 Flight nurse, military nurse, private duty nurse, community nurse, entrepreneur nurse, nurse anesthesiologist, nurse practitioner, nurse writer, nurse working in the health-related offices, clinical instructor… well, I think I made my point.
 Nurses can be everywhere.

 11. Master of prescription.
-We, nurses love to self-prescribe.
-Most of us are guilty on this!
-We are quite privilege to know the common medications, so we tend to try them for ourselves when we get sick.
+We, nurses, love to self-prescribe.
+Most of us are guilty of this!
+We are quite privileged to know the conventional medications, so we tend to try them for ourselves when we get sick.

 10. Free consultation.
 Nurses collaborate with doctors.
 So when a nurse needs some health advice, ‘Hi doc, I think I’m not feeling well; what is the best medication you prescribe for a headache?’
 No need for clinic consultation at all.